The latest issue of Exchanges is here

 Exchanges is a Diamond Open Access (no fees or article processing charges) journal, normally published in Spring and Autumn each year.
 Additional special issues appear at other times.
 ISSN 2053-9665 |

-For more on our selection criteria or guidance for authors, please visit the relevant pages - or contact us to discuss potential manuscript ideas.
+For more on our selection criteria or guidance for authors, please visit the relevant pages or contact us.

 Privacy Notice

 You do not need to register to read articles.
-However, if you choose to register, you can opt in to receive email information about new articles and editions.
+However, if you choose to register, you can opt in to receive email information about new articles and issues.
 Prospective authors and peer reviewers need to register to contribute.
-Please also see our Privacy Statement for more details
+Please also see our Privacy Statement for more details.

 All personal data will be processed in compliance with current UK data protection legislation.
-For more on how Warwick is using your data, and your rights, please visit: https://warwick.ac.uk/services/legalandcomplianceservices/dataprotection
+For more on how Warwick uses your data, and your rights, please visit: https://warwick.ac.uk/services/legalandcomplianceservices/dataprotection.